Romania: Members of USR party submit notice of unconstitutionality, delaying promulgation of draft whistleblowing law

 Constitutional Court rejects notice of unconstitutionality

-The adopted law is now expected to be submitted to the President for promulgation.
+The draft law is now expected to be submitted to the President for promulgation.

 You can read the press release, only available in Romanian, here.

 The President of Romania requested, on 29 July 2022, a re-examination of the draft law.
 According to the legislative page, the request was submitted to the Senate.

 You can read the request, only available in Romanian, here.